 Good morning everyone.
 Today it’s Foodie Mama’s day.
 Sara from Life’s Little Sweet picked up “Carrots” as a chosen ingredient and we all worked around it.

 I decided to make a Quick Carrot Salad.
 I say it’s quick because it really gets ready in just a few minutes.
-I know how hard it is to get our kids eat their vegetables, and salads are the last to go down.
+I know how hard it is to get our kids to eat their vegetables, and salads are the last to go down.
 Thankfully, my daughter loves to eat raw vegetables.

 In the following recipe, I have added some lemon juice to carrots and tempered it with ginger, cumin and mustard seeds.
 Additional flavor to this salad is given through the cilantro leaves.

 Carrots are full of essential nutrients for children.
 They are a great source of vitamin A, vitamin B6, vitamin C, vitamin K, potassium, fiber folate, just to name the few.

 Store carrots in the coldest section of the refrigerator wrapped in the plastic bag or paper towel.
-Keep them away from away from apples, pears, potatoes and other fruits and vegetables that produce ethylene gas since it will cause them to become bitter.
+Keep them away from apples, pears, potatoes and other fruits and vegetables that produce ethylene gas since it will cause them to become bitter.

 With everything said, let’s go through the recipe for the Quick Carrot Salad:

-- 2 cups carrots (shredded)
+- 2 cups Carrots (shredded)

-- 1 tbsp cilantro leaves (chopped)
+- 1 tbsp Cilantro Leaves (chopped)

-- 1 tbs sunflower seeds (optional)
+- 1 tbs Sunflower Seeds (optional)

-- 1 tsp lemon juice
+- 1 tsp Lemon Juice

-- 1 tsp oil
+- 1 tsp Oil

-- ½ tsp sugar
+- 1/2 tsp Sugar

-- ½ tsp ginger (chopped)
+- 1/2 tsp Ginger (chopped)

 - Salt to taste

-- In a non-stick pan, heat oil and add ginger, cumin, and mustard seeds.
+In a non-stick pan, heat oil and add ginger, cumin, and mustard seeds.

 Once they crackle add shredded carrots.
-Add lemon juice, salt and sugar.
+Add lemon juice, salt, and sugar.
 Mix everything well, cover it with a lid and turn off the heat.

-- Let it rest for a minute.
+Let it rest for a minute.

-- Serve it as a side dish with your meal.
+Serve it as a side dish with your meal.

-For grown-ups, you can add some cut green chilies along with ginger for some heat.
+- For grown-ups, you can add some cut green chilies along with ginger for some heat.

-Instead of sunflower seeds, you can also add roasted peanuts.
+- Instead of sunflower seeds, you can also add roasted peanuts.
 Just make sure there are no nut allergies.